flutter/website/src/docs/cookbook/networking/fetch-data.md

 ## 2. Make a network request

-In this example, you'll fetch a sample post from the [JSONPlaceholder REST API](https://jsonplaceholder.typicode.com/) using the [http.get()]({{site.pub-api}}/http/latest/http/get.html) method.
+In this example, fetch a sample post from the [JSONPlaceholder REST API](https://jsonplaceholder.typicode.com/) using the [http.get()]({{site.pub-api}}/http/latest/http/get.html) method.